 LINE-IN position applies the LINE-IN clutch and releases the brake.
-The winch will wind the wire rope at a speed controlled by the PTO speed of the tractor.
+The winch will wind the wire rope at a speed controlled by the PTO speed of the dozer.

 LINE-OUT position applies the LINE-OUT clutch and releases the brake.
-The winch will unwind the wire rope at a speed controlled by the PTO speed of the tractor and the weight of the load.
+The winch will unwind the wire rope at a speed controlled by the PTO speed of the dozer and the weight of the load.

 BRAKE-OFF position is a detent position.
 The clutches are released and the oil pressure has released the brake.
-This position will permit the wire rope to unwind from the winch against the friction of the clutches, brake, and gear train as the tractor moves away from the load.
+This position will permit the wire rope to unwind from the winch against the friction of the clutches, brake, and gear train as the dozer moves away from the load.

-Inching occurs when the power control lever is slowly moved to a position between BRAKE-ON and LINE-IN or between BRAKE-ON and LINE-OUT.
 Inching is used for a fine control of the winch speed.
+When the power control lever is slowly moved to a position between BRAKE-ON and LINE-IN or between BRAKE-ON and LINE-OUT, inching occurs.
 The normal adjustment of inching for LINE-IN is different from the adjustment for LINE-OUT.
 These adjustments can be modified by changing the overlap pressures of the modulator valves.
 This change is necessary for some customer operations.
 The following paragraphs describe the normal adjustments for inching.